 Why Is Windows Shell Experience Host CPU Usage So High?

 Under normal circumstances, Windows Shell Experience Host should not consume any of your CPU or RAM resources.
-You’ll only notice occasional spikes up to less than 10% when some of your graphical elements are changed, but it should quickly settle back down to zero after some time.
+You’ll only notice occasional spikes up to less than 10% when some of your graphical elements are changed.
+It should normally settle back down to zero after some time.

-The ShellExperienceHost.exe process also typically consumes about 100-200 MB of RAM, and you’ll find that this number also goes up occasionally, only to settle back down right away.
+The ShellExperienceHost.exe process also typically consumes about 100-200 MB of RAM.
+You will find that this number also goes up occasionally, only to settle back down right away.

 That is the normal usage of the Windows Shell Experience Host.
 On the other hand, if you see the ShellExperienceHost.exe process regularly eating more CPU or memory than normal, then you’ve got some issues you need to solve.

 One of the most common reasons is that your operating system is outdated and you’re using the earlier version of this software.
-We have mentioned earlier that the older version of Windows Shell Experience Host consumes a lot of resources, so you need to update it to fix this issue.
+We have mentioned earlier that the older version of Windows Shell Experience Host consumes a lot of resources, so you need to update it.

-Using slideshow backgrounds or other types of background that constantly changes also contributes to the Windows Shell Experience Host high CPU usage.
+Using slideshow backgrounds also contributes to the Windows Shell Experience Host high CPU usage.
 This is because your computer has to keep up with the frequent visual changes, which can be taxing for the ShellExperienceHost.exe process.

 How to Fix High Windows Shell Experience Host CPU Usage

-First, need to perform a scan to check for any threats that might be causing the problem.
-However, if you didn’t find any malware after scanning your computer, then it is possible that the high CPU and RAM consumption of the ShellExperienceHost.exe process is caused by other factors.
+First, you need to perform a scan to check for any threats that might be causing the problem.
+However, if you didn’t find any malware after scanning your computer, then it is possible that the high CPU and RAM consumption is caused by other factors.

 Solution #1: Update Windows

 When you encounter this problem, the first thing you need to do is to check if there are any outstanding updates you need to install.
-When Windows Shell Experience Host was first introduced with Windows 10, it wasn’t perfect and it was known to consume a lot of computer resources.
+When Windows Shell Experience Host was first introduced with Windows 10, it was known to consume a lot of computer resources.
 But with each Windows update released, the issue became less common.